• About JSNE

 By 1925, Klan members and sponsored candidates controlled the Colorado State House and Senate, the office of Secretary of State, a state Supreme Court judgeship, seven benches on Denver District Court, and city councils in some Colorado towns.
 Mayor Ben Stapleton of Denver and Governor Clarence Morley of Colorado were also Klansmen.
 The Klan was stronger in Colorado than any other state.

-Jump-Starting America's Radical Libertarianism - Few are aware that the modern Libertarian Movement was seeded in western Douglas County in the 1950s.
+Few are aware that the modern Libertarian Movement was seeded in western Douglas County in the 1950s.

 1983 - Colorado Billionaires Underwrite the First Libertarian Think-Tanks